hyerim1048/TodayILearned/DL/ssd.md

 - **Convolutional predictors for detection**
     - For a feature layer of size m*n with p channels → predicting with 3*3*p small kernel (score for a category or a shape offset). for each m*n locations → output
 - **Default boxes and aspect ratios**
-    - a t each feature map cell, predict **offsets relative to the default nox shapes + per-class scores**
+    - a t each feature map cell, predict **offsets relative to the default box shapes + per-class scores**
     - **for each box from k at a given location → (c+4)k filters**

 ### 2.2 Training